 Reasons for Closing a Trust

-The decision to close a trust can arise from changes in personal circumstances or the fulfillment of the trust’s original purpose.
-Understanding these reasons is crucial for determining the appropriate steps to take when closing a trust.
+The decision to close a trust can arise from changes in personal circumstances, the fulfilment of the trust’s original purpose, or practical considerations about ongoing administration costs.
+Understanding why you’re closing the trust helps determine the most tax-efficient approach.

 Changes in Circumstances